 At this stage, they are likely to need extra care and support, which could be provided in a care home or nursing home that specialises in Parkinson’s disease care.

 At Exemplar Health Care, we believe that people living with Parkinson’s disease can and should enjoy a high quality of life, with the dignity and independence they deserve.

-We have over 35 specialist nursing homes across England that support adults living with complex and high acuity needs.
+We have specialist nursing homes across England that support adults living with complex and high acuity needs.